La Paz: Climate

-Temperatures in central La Paz, at 3600 m, and in the Zona Sur (Southern Zone), at 3250 m above sea level, are warmer (subtropical highland climate Cwb, according to the Köppen classification).
+Temperatures in central La Paz, at 3600 m, and in the Zona Sur (Southern Zone), at 3250 m above sea level are warmer and are classified as subtropical highland climate (Köppen: Cwb).
+Heavy precipitation typically occurs throughout summer, and often causes destructive mudslides.
+At an altitude of 3,250 meters, in the southern part of the city, the wettest month is January with a monthly average of 114 mm, and the driest is July with 8 mm.

-Owing to the altitude of the city, temperatures are consistently cool to mild throughout the year, though the diurnal temperature variation is typically large.
+The whole city has rainy summers and dry winters.
 The city has a relatively dry climate, with rainfall occurring mainly in the slightly warmer months of November to March.
+Heavy precipitation typically occurs throughout summer, and often causes destructive mudslides.
+The wettest month is January with a monthly average of 100-140 mm of precipitation, and the driest months are June and July with around 5 mm of precipitation.

 In the highest part of the city, above 4,000 meters, the two cloudiest months are February and March, in late summer, when sunshine averages around 5 hours per day.
 The two sunniest months are June and July, in winter, when sunshine averages around 8 hours per day.